heber-silva/CKA-Obsidian-Vault/Networking/Gateway API.md

 Gateway API is the successor to the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) API.
 However, it does not include the Ingress kind.
 As a result, a one-time conversion from your existing Ingress resources to Gateway API resources is necessary.

-Refer to the [ingress migration](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/#migrating-from-ingress) guide for details on migrating Ingress resources to Gateway API resources.
+Refer to the [](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/#migrating-from-ingress) guide for details on migrating Ingress resources to Gateway API resources.

 ## What's next[](https://kubernetes.io/docs/concepts/services-networking/gateway/#what-s-next)

-Instead of Gateway API resources being natively implemented by Kubernetes, the specifications are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) supported by a wide range of [implementations](https://gateway-api.sigs.k8s.io/implementations/).
-[Install](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api) the Gateway API CRDs or follow the installation instructions of your selected implementation.
+Instead of Gateway API resources being natively implemented by Kubernetes, the specifications are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) supported by a wide range of [implementations](https://gateway-api.sigs.k8s.io/implementations/). [](https://gateway-api.sigs.k8s.io/guides/#installing-gateway-api) the Gateway API CRDs or follow the installation instructions of your selected implementation.
 After installing an implementation, use the [Getting Started](https://gateway-api.sigs.k8s.io/guides/) guide to help you quickly start working with Gateway API.

 #### Note: